Ising model: Historical significance

 Once modern quantum mechanics was formulated, atomism was no longer in conflict with experiment, but this did not lead to a universal acceptance of statistical mechanics, which went beyond atomism.
 Josiah Willard Gibbs had given a complete formalism to reproduce the laws of thermodynamics from the laws of mechanics.
 But many faulty arguments survived from the 19th century, when statistical mechanics was considered dubious.
-The lapses in intuition mostly stemmed from the fact that the limit of an infinite statistical system has many zero-one laws which are absent in finite systems: an infinitesimal change in a parameter can lead to big differences in the overall, aggregate behavior, as Democritus expected.
+The lapses in intuition mostly stemmed from the fact that the limit of an infinite statistical system has many zero-one laws which are absent in finite systems: an infinitesimal change in a parameter can lead to big differences in the overall, aggregate behavior.

 No phase transitions in finite volume

 In the early part of the twentieth century, some believed that the partition function could never describe a phase transition, based on the following argument: